filecoin-project/FIPs/FIPS/fip-00xx.md

 ## Design Rationale

-This is a subtractive change, removing information about where the sector is placed within the proof from challenge generation and thus removing a degree of freedom.
+This is a subtractive change, removing information about where the sector is placed within the proof from challenge generation, and thus removing a degree of freedom.
 This additional degree of freedom is what allows for possible grinding on challenges for a given sector.

 As it is a subtractive change, it is necessary to explore why `challenge_index` was originally taken to be across all WindowPoSt sectors.
 The initial design goal of challenge generation was to guarantee uniqueness of challenges; this design also left open the possibility of enforcing WindowPoSt sector ordering at the protocol-level.
 In addition to `challenge_index`, challenge generation depends on chain randomness and the challenged sector's SectorID.
 As SectorID is guaranteed to be unique within the scope of a Storage Provider (and consequently within the scope of a WindowPoSt), this FIP's proposed change preserves uniqueness of challenges via the maintained inclusion of SectorID in the challenge generation algorithm.